 Analysis of theories and practices of international finance from both an internal and external perspective.
 Emphasis is placed on the international monetary system, foreign exchange markets, foreign risk exposure, international banking, foreign trade financing, and the management of multinationals.
 Duplicate credit will not be allowed for FI 475 and FI 675.

-ECONOMICS (EC)
+Economics (EC)

-Professors Deravi, Gregorowicz (Acting Head), Hegji, Lacy, and Moberly Associate Professors Chiles, J. Clark, and Sollars (Assistant Dean)
+Professors Deravi, Gregorowicz (Head), Hegji (Distinguished Research Professor), Lacy, and Moberly

+Associate Professors Chiles, J. Clark, and Sollars (Assistant Dean)

-600. Economic Analysis (5).
+- 601. Survey of Microeconomic Analysis (2.5).
 Pr., graduate standing.